 Anointing of the Sick

 This Sacrament is for all who are seriously ill, physically or mentally, and for those who have special need, such as prior to a major surgery.
 It is celebrated communally twice a year (during the Fall and Spring seasons), but can be celebrated any time by request.
-If you know someone who is ill and would like to be anointed contact the parish office or call 563-588-1433.
+If you know someone who is ill and would like to be anointed contact the Parish Office:

 The proper preparation for this sacrament is regular participation in parish life and the instruction received through weekend homilies and our parish celebrations of Eucharist.
 A genuine desire for healing and forgiveness in this particular instance is also important.